sfabris/pihpsdr/README.md

 - Improved layout for nearly all menus
 - Option to make pop-down menus (combo boxes) "TouchScreen-Friendly" (Radio Menu)

-Full source code download using git into your HOME folder: git clone https://github.com/dl1ycf/pihpsdr.git
+Full source code download using git: git clone https://github.com/dl1ycf/pihpsdr.git

-Installation by compiling from the sources (see the Manual, Appendix I for Linux and Appendix J for MacOS) is highly recommended, since the binary-only installation (see the Manual, Appendix H) is not much easier, and binaries may cease to work across OS upgrades.
+**Installation by compiling from the sources (see the Manual, Appendix I for Linux and Appendix J for MacOS) is highly recommended, since the binary-only installation (see the Manual, Appendix H) is not much easier, and binaries may cease to work across OS upgrades.**